Blog » Latest Articles

 Schedule Your 3D Mammogram

 A 3D mammogram does not require a referral from a physician, but insurance coverage varies.
-WVCI is here to serve breast cancer patients in the Eugene and Corvallis areas including the coast.
-If you receive a breast cancer diagnosis, please contact the office near you for an appointment with a breast cancer specialist.
+WVCI is here to serve breast cancer patients in Albany, Eugene, Corvallis, Florence, Lincoln City, and Newport, Oregon.